maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 ### Third-Party Dependencies
 Spring's Reactor support is based on _Reactor 2.0_ now.
 Spring Framework 4.2 also introduces support for _Hibernate ORM 5.0_ next to the existing support for Hibernate ORM 3.6 and 4.x.
 All other dependency ranges remain the same as with Spring Framework 4.1.x.

-### Modern Web Defaults
+### Modern Web Interaction Defaults
 Note that Spring Framework 4.2 comes with revised HTTP cache header processing and in particular a different default mode for HTML escaping: namely, taking the response encoding into account and thus only escaping XML markup significant characters with UTF-* encodings (i.e. the minimum amount of encoding necessary in such a case).
-This can be overridden through setting the "responseEncodedHtmlEscape" context-param to "false".
+This can be overridden through setting the "responseEncodedHtmlEscape" context-param to "false", restoring the previous default behavior of full HTML character escaping in any case.

 ## Migrating to Spring Framework 4.1
 For an overview of new features, refer to [New Features and Enhancements in Spring Framework 4.1](http://docs.spring.io/spring-framework/docs/4.1.x/spring-framework-reference/htmlsingle/#new-in-4.1) in the reference documentation.